 Cloud-software usually gives you the flexibility to add or reduce your licences when you need to.
-If you’re not sure how many licences you’ll need, you can start off with a lower amount and add more when you need them.
+If you’re not sure how many licences you’ll need, you can start off will a lower amount and add more when you need them.

 5. Does the provider have experience with your type of business?

 There are many software options out there, so it’s important you find the one that is right for you.

 Just because it does job scheduling doesn’t necessarily mean it works for your business.
 Check if there are any case studies from their existing clients who are similar to your business, or even ask to speak to an existing client.